mcalthrop/tdd-fibonacci/README.md

 ## How do I use it?

 Firstly, fork this repo.
-Clone it locally, and then run `npm install`.
+Clone it to your local machine, and then run `npm install`.

 And secondly, step through the slides at [mcalthrop.github.io/tdd-fibonacci](http://mcalthrop.github.io/tdd-fibonacci/#1), modifying your cloned repo as you go.